delta-io/delta-rs/docs/usage/working-with-partitions.md

 ### Appending to a Partitioned Table

-You can simply write additional data with mode="append" and the partition columns will be used to place data in the correct partition directories.
+You can write additional data to partitions (or create new partitions) with `mode="append"` and the partition columns will be used to place data in the correct partition directories.

 ```python
 new_data = pd.DataFrame({